Applied Behavior Analysis Certificate

 Statement of purpose: a 1000-word essay describing why you seek admission to this program

 For the UNO ABA certificate, 12 credit hours (4 courses) minimum are required.
-For eligibility for the BCBA exam, all courses (18 credits) and Practicum (6 credits) are required:
+For eligibility for the BCBA exam, all courses (24 credits) and 1500 or 2000 hours of supervised fieldwork are required.
+Note that some courses are offered through the University of Nebraska Medical Center Munroe-Meyer Institute and will require the student to complete inter-campus registration.

 PSYC 9040/MMI 904: Proseminar: Learning (3 credits)